tierratechnologies/logmate.co.nz/content/blog/vest-in-all-your-work-tools-including-your-device.md

 * Schedule regular services and maintain it at COF/WOF standard
 * Upgrade your vehicle when required

 The reward for putting the investment (both time and money) into your vehicle?
-Knowing that it is safe to operate and it will be available for you to earn money more often rather than sitting at the mechanics costing you money.
+Knowing that it is safe to operate and it will be available for you to earn money more often, rather than sitting at the mechanics costing you money.

 ![](/uploads/photo-1550355291-bbee04a92027.jpeg)